-Don’t worry – you’ll still be able to use your current passport after 29 March 2019.
+Don’t worry – you’ll still be able to use your current passport after 12 April, 2019 (the date we’re now expected to leave the EU).
 But you won’t be able to use the EU passport channels at airports – so expect bigger queues and factor in more time to get past the border.

 Another thing that will change post-Brexit is the status of UK travellers within Europe.
 Instead of enjoying free movement within the EU, we’ll become “third-country nationals” and subject to the standard rules of admission for citizens of countries such as the US, Japan and Australia.